CodemasonHQ/docs/creating-apps.md

 $ git remote -v
 ```

-When you push your code to the git remote. (`git push codemason master`), it fires the GitLab CI Runner which runs your tests defined in your `.gitlab-ci.yml`.
+When you push your code to the git remote (`git push codemason master`), it fires the GitLab CI Runner which runs your tests defined in your `.gitlab-ci.yml`.
 The resulting image is pushed to the Codemason Docker registry.
 ```
 $ git push codemason master
 ```